Not everyone can afford a private criminal lawyer.

 Don’t worry if you can’t remember everything or if some of the things aren’t really relevant; the important thing is that you record the events while they are still relatively fresh in your memory.

-If you eventually choose to engage Sydney Criminal Lawyers or another lawyer, your notes will help us understand and effectively present your case in Court.
+If you eventually choose to engage Sydney Criminal Lawyers or another law firm, your notes will help us understand and effectively present your case in Court.

 Get all your papers ready